Hawaii Harlequins Rugby Championship

 The tournament is based in Honolulu on the Island of O’ahu.
 Honolulu offers big-city entertainment, dining and culture.
 Nearby Waikiki (where the games will be played) is the heart of Honolulu’s visitor experience.
 Known for its world-class hotels, vibrant nightlife, great shopping and dining, Waikiki continues to be steeped in history and its cultural roots.
 Live Hawaiian entertainment, Hawaii regional cuisine, oceanfront dining and bars, surf lessons and of course the famous sands of Waikiki Beach.

 Waikiki is also the gateway to the island of Oahu including the rustic surf towns and famous beaches of the North Shore – Waimea Bay, the Banzai Pipeline and Sunset Beach.

 For rugby players looking for beautiful and warm crystal water (between matches), Hawaii is the perfect destination.
-Swimming, surfing, bodysurfing, body boarding, windsurfing, scuba diving, snorkeling, Kayaking, fishing charters, whale watching and submarine cruises are just some of the water activity choices.
-Or venture on a short flight to one of Hawaii’s six beautiful islands, each with their own unique and contrasting experiences.
+Swimming, surfing, bodysurfing, bodyboarding, windsurfing, scuba diving, snorkeling, Kayaking, fishing charters, whale watching and submarine cruises are just some of the water activity choices.
+Or venture on a short flight to one of Hawaii’s six beautiful islands, each with its own unique and contrasting experiences.
 Explore the lush, laid-back beauty of Kauai; recharge the batteries on Maui; or marvel over the dramatic lava landscapes of Hawaii Island.